mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/published-odata-services/_index.md

 * Entities without a [key](/refguide/published-odata-entity/#key) are not part of the GraphQL service.
 * The [Use paging](/refguide/published-odata-entity/#paging) setting has no effect.
 * Published `ID` attributes are ignored.
 * Published `owner` and `changedBy` system associations are ignored.
 * Enumerations [exposed as](/refguide/published-odata-attribute/#exposed-as) a string are ignored.
-* Binary attributes are ignored .
+* Binary attributes are ignored.
 * A published OData service that publishes associations as an associated object ID cannot support GraphQL.
-* GraphQL exposed names are the same as the OData exposed names, but uses a lowercase first character.
+* The GraphQL endpoint is omitted from the OpenAPI document.